 Mahanagar Telephone Nigam Limited (MTNL) — Tangible Net Worth Ratio

 Mahanagar Telephone Nigam Limited (MTNL) has a Tangible Net Worth Ratio of -21402.0% as of March 2016.
 This metric is calculated by deducting intangible assets (Rs41.18 Billion) from net assets (Rs191.50 Million) and expressing it as a percentage of total net assets.
 A higher ratio means that more of the company's equity is backed by tangible, balance-sheet-verifiable assets rather than goodwill, patents, or brand value.
-See working capital to net assets of Mahanagar Telephone Nigam Limited to evaluate short-term liquidity relative to the company's equity base.
+See Mahanagar Telephone Nigam Limited book value and equity for net asset value and shareholders' equity analysis.

 Tangible NW Ratio